X

 Yes, sir.

-Yeah.
-Okay, so this is regarding the previous question which was asked that how the performance of Q3 has been vis a vis Q2 in terms of margins.
-With last quarter we had, you know, single digit margins and this quarter we’re having amazing margins.
+Okay.
+So this is regarding the previous question, which was asked that how the performance of Q3 has been vis-a-vis Q2 in terms of margins where last quarter, we had single-digit margins.
+And this quarter, we are having amazing margins.
 Can you tell me and can you quantify what changes has happened?
-Because the CFO mentioned that, you know, there was a changes in depreciation, in interest and I can see that in the financials everything is almost the same.
-So what actually changed?
-Whether it was a product mix and going forward, do we expect that to remain?
+Because the CFO mentioned that there was the changes in depreciation and interest.
+And I can see that in the financials, everything is almost the same.
+So what actually changed, whether it was a product mix?
+And then going forward, do we expect that to remain?

-Yeah, yes.
-So we see two fronts.
-Basically we had better relations during this quarter and definitely the prices, raw material prices, has been stable and so no additional cost there.
-And better realization because of in exports we could realize, you know, even though you see that the currency has been depreciating.
-So yeah, there we could realize some additional money also.
-And we have some savings on account of manufacturing other expenses as well as other expenses, operating other expenses.
-So these all, you know, basically contributed into increased EBITDA margin.
+Yes, yes.
+So we see 2 fronts basically.
+We had better realization during this quarter.
+And definitely, the prices — raw material prices has been stable.
+And so no additional cost there.
+And better realization because of — in exports, we could realize even you see that the currency has been depreciating.
+So yes, there, we could realize some additional money also.
+And we have some savings on account of manufacturing and other expenses as well as other expenses — operating expenses and other expenses.
+So these all basically contributed into increased EBITDA margin.

-Across the, across the.
-Board, you know, whatever raw material we are using.
-So prices have been.
-Been on the softer side.
-Not we did not have to pay much on, you know, higher prices there.
+Across the board, whatever raw material we are using, so prices have been on the softer side, not — we did not have to pay much on higher prices there.

-So we sold more of safety suits and that is also one of our top margin products.
-So yeah, for the quarter we had more revenue from, you know, domestic market and more of, you know, safety suit sales.
+So we sold more of safety shoes, and that is also one of our top margin products.
+So yes, for the quarter, we had more revenue from domestic market and more of safety shoes sales.

+Okay.
 So Rohit, how does the order book look like right now?
 Because we are going to have an expansion of Sanand as well as the other factory.
-Do you think the order book is enough for us to have a 20% year on year growth going forward in FY27?
-On FY28.
+Do you think the order book is enough for us to have a 20% year-on-year growth going forward in FY ’27 or FY ’28?

 Rohit Mall

-Can you contact the order book right now which you have, which is just four months in advance and quantify that.
+Sir, can you quantify the order book right now, which you have for this year, which is 4 months in advance?
+Can you quantify that?

 Rohit Mall